 One sector that has a strong focus on capacity building is nonprofits or nongovernmental organizations (NGOs).
 Because many of these organizations begin with an idea to serve or help a group, the capacity of the organization is not at the forefront of the founder’s thought process.
 However, once nonprofits and NGOs settle into their field, they will often need to evaluate their capacity to better serve the cause and mission.
 This helps them serve more people effectively and helps avoid staff burnout and stress as the organization grows.
 Capacity contributes to the sustainability of the organization.

-While nonprofits are often the focus of the capacity building, they can be used in a variety of contexts.
-It aims to help people from different walks of life strengthen their ability to collaborate and provides skills and tools to help the parties approach conflict resolution and issues effectively.
+While nonprofits are often the focus of capacity building, they can be used in a variety of contexts.
+Capacity building aims to help people from different walks of life strengthen their ability to collaborate and provides skills and tools to help the parties approach conflict resolution and issues effectively.
 However, to effectively evaluate the capacity of an organization or society, the fundamental human needs must be met.
 Without a basic infrastructure or fundamental needs, different organizations, institutions, and governments will not be able to effectively fight the issues that face society.
 It covers all levels of development including institutional, community, and economic development.

 Areas to Build Capacity

 When thinking about increasing a party or organization’s ability to set and achieve goals and carry out its mission, there are some key areas where there may be room for improvement.
 These areas may be broad, such as political and developmental capacity, or they may focus on a specific area that could use improvement, such as conflict resolution or expertise on a given subject.
-While not exhaustive, this list provides some areas that may be considered when looking for capacity.
+While not exhaustive, this list provides some areas that may be considered when looking for capacity building.

 - Skills: While this may seem like a broad category, it begins this list because it is one of the few things that a party or organization can control purely inwardly.
 And each person within an organization can develop their capacity in skills and education.
 Building capacity in skill and education looks at where each person that is contributing to the mission is at and what they could gain more skill in.
 This can include organization-wide training or role-specific education.